QubitProducts/cherrytree/README.md

 router.startRouting();

-// programatically navigate to the `posts.show` page. router.transitionTo('posts.show', 42);
+// programatically navigate to the `posts.show` page. router.transitionTo('post.show', 42);
 ```

-Go to the `cherrytree-reactjs-demo` for a more realistic example.
+Check out http://requirebin.com/?gist=11292543 to see this example in action.

 ## Router